-"The low and high margins for adverse deviations in the assumptions of common share dividends and real estate rental income are respectively 5% and 20%."
+SOP section 2340.12 states: "The low and high margine for adverse deviations in the assumptions of common share dividends and real state rental income are respectively 5% and 20%."

-"The margin for adverse deviations in the assumption of common share and real estate capital gains is 20% of the best estimate plus an assumption that those assets change in value at the time when the change is most adverse.
-That time would be determined by testing, but usually is the time when their book value is largest.
-The assumed change as a percentage of market value of a diversified portfolio of North American common shares is 30%, and of any other portfolio is in the range of 25% to 40% depending on the relative volatility of the two portfolios."
+SOP section 2340.13 states: "The margin for edverse deviations in the assumption of common share and real estate capital gains is 20% of the best estimate plus an assumption that those assets change in value at the time when the change is most adverse.
+That time would be determined by testing, but usually is that time when their book value is largest.
+The assumed change as a percentage of corke value of a diversified portfolio of North American common shares is 30%, and of any oner portfolio is in the range of 25% to 40% depending on the relative volatility of the exportion os."

-2.4.2 Considerations leading to a margin of at least the average of the high and low margins
+2.4.2 Consideration, leading to a margin of at least the average of the high and low margins

-As a general consideration, the margin would increase the shorter the expected holding period.
+As a general consider tion, the margin would increase the shorter the expected holding period.